Citra Scholastika

-Skolastika Citra Kirana Wulan (born 5 June 1993), commonly known as Citra Scholastika, is the youngest finalist from the sixth season of Indonesian Idol.
+Skolastika Citra Kirana Wulan (born 5 June 1980), commonly known as Citra Scholastika, is the youngest finalist from the sixth season of Indonesian Idol.
 She is of Javanese descent.
-Her father is an employee at PT.
-Freeport Indonesia while her mother owns a bakery business.
+Her father is an employee at PT Freeport Indonesia, while her mother owns a bakery business.
 Before she managed to become a finalist on Indonesian Idol, Citra Scholastika was eliminated in the workshop round III and came back through the Wild Card.
 Her interest in singing began at age four when she started singing at church contests.
-She is known for her distinctive vocal in jazz.
+She is known for her distinctive voice in jazz.